-Steps to develop a theory of change The key steps are shown in Figure 2a.
+Steps to develop a theory of change

-The key steps are shown in rigare zar
+The key steps are shown in Figure 2a.

 - a.
 Steps 1 and 2 ask what is the desired change and why is it needed and for whom? - b.
 Steps 3 to 5 uses context analysis to identify the drivers of, as well as opportunities and goals for change. - c.
 In Step 6, the pathways of change are identified, including: - Who and what needs to change? - How might the change process evolve from where we are now? - What assumptions are we making about the needs, interests, and behaviours of different stakeholders and about causeeffect in the change pathways? - d.
 In Step 7, we identify processes and measures to monitor, review, and evaluate implementation - e.
 In Step 8, we set plans to implement the intervention (Van es et al., 2015).